momchilgeorgiev/PCA-theory/README.md

 With that out of the way.
 Enjoy!

-## Contents:
+## Contents (Rest of the project is in PCA.ipynb):

 #### 1. Project Motive

 #### 2. PCA and the theory behind it:

-    - Standardize the data
+2.1 Standardize the data

-        - Calculating the mean
+2.1.1 Calculating the mean

 2.1.2 Calculating the variance